CollinKendor/jupyterhubdocker/README.md

 2. Install Docker Engine and Docker Compose in server before starting.

 # What's Different.
-1. There is no https as I could not det domain in my server.
+1. There is no https as I could not set domain in my server.
 2. Using LDAP authentication instead of OAuth.
 LDAPAuthenticator is installed from git.
 3. Special characters in username is replaced with _ using bootstrap method for data persistance.